 What steps did you take to resuscitate your company?

 Steven Fisher and FCI are a key factor in seeing Organic Avenue open its doors again.
 Having the right partners is the essential element to helping a brand.
 Also, the right team.
 I am blessed to have reconnected with a growing team of passionate and dedicated, loyal and truly loving, intelligent and kind people who are giving it all to bring Organic Avenue back — and to stay.
 Personally, I only needed the opportunity to reconnect as founder and director of the brand.
 I have always loved expressing my passion and purpose via Organic Avenue, a lifestyle that I live and love.

 How are you adapting to the current health/juice climate?
 What’s changed?
 What do customers want now?

 When I founded Organic Avenue in 2002, there was no intention to become a "juice company."
 We just happened to make great juice!
 The original Organic Avenue sold more than food than juice.
 We sold organic, hemp, and bamboo clothing, super-foods, plant-based supplements, kitchen equipment, books, snacks, beauty.
 We focused on what was needed or wanted to make the lifestyle convenient and enjoyable.
 It's not so much that we are adapting, as we are returning to the original direction for the brand.
 We are able to focus on a more well-rounded food/juice + lifestyle experience.
 I believe customers want as much of the good as they can get.
 Even here in NYC in the so-called saturated juice world there is still a need for greater access to healthful pure plant-based food and juice options.

-You told the New York Times was the next health trend.
+You told the New York Times in 2015 that you thought charcoal was the next health trend.
 Was it?

 Charcoal is great.
 I've seen the product gain attention.
 I definitely see more minerals, even dirt surfacing as a trend toward healthy living.